Hydrogenion/ViPC/README.md

 <!-- Tip: A [small dataset]() can help you to verify your code. -->

+``unzip train_test_list.zip``, you will get train and test list.
 Use the code in  ``utils/dataloader.py`` to load the dataset.

+The remaining code will be open source soon!!!

 ## License
 Our code is released under MIT License (see LICENSE file for details).